madhavkant29/Diabetes-Prediction-Model/README.md

 Load the data, preprocess it, and train the model.
 Evaluate the model on test data and print the evaluation metrics.
-Save the trained model and related objects (scaler, polynomial features) for future use.
+Save the trained model and related object (scaler) for future use.
 To make predictions, you can load the saved model and apply it to new data.